Skellig: Themes

-Skellig is deliberately ambiguous about its title character.
+Skellig is deliberately ambiguous about its title character who may represent an Imaginary friend but may also be a more literal guardian angel, or just a helpful ordinary human man mistaken for something nonhuman.
 Almond has provided public answers to some frequent questions from his school visits.
 The names "Skellig" and "Michael" are derived from the Skellig Islands off the coast of County Kerry, Ireland.
 One of them is Skellig Michael Island; St Michael is also the name of an archangel.